GoodPie/healthcare-chat-ui/README.md

 * **"Components as Code":** We distribute source code, not compiled packages.
 You own and can customize everything.

 ## ⚠️ Project Status

-This project is currently in its **initial development and bootstrapping phase**, based on the [Chat UI Library Design Document](./DESIGN_DOCUMENT.md) (assuming you'll place the design doc here or link to it).
-We are actively working on Phase 1: Foundation, which includes setting up the monorepo, core utilities, design tokens, and the basic CLI.
+This project is currently in its **initial development and bootstrapping phase**, based on the [Chat UI Library Design Document](./DESIGN_DOCUMENT.md).
+I am actively working on Phase 1: Foundation, which includes setting up the monorepo, core utilities, design tokens, and the basic CLI.

 ## ✨ Features (Planned)